manoontje/sphinxtest/README.md

 see constraint learning repository

 # Installation
+- Requires python 3.6 or higher
-`pip3 install -r requirements.txt`
+- Run: `pip3 install -r requirements.txt`

 # Runing the code

 ## running the experiment
+- `cd visualization` and run `python3 server.py`
+- open two internet browser screens (side by side)
+- point browser 1 to the url `localhost:3000`.
+This is the simulator view.

+- In `run_experiment.py`, specify the name of the test subject and the folder to write the results to.
-- from the root of the repository, run: `python3 start_experiment.py`
+- Open a second terminal in the root of the repository and run: `python3 run_experiment.py`
-- This will start the experiment introduction, at ...
+- in the second internet browser, go to `localhost:3001`.
+This view shows the constraints which the user can teach to the drone.

+- The experiment will now begin and go through all scenarios in a random order.
+Data will be saved in a subject_name.csv file in the folder you specified.